WeiTing1991/myDotfiles/readme.md

 # Wellcome my dotfiles

-They're finally organized for my windows and mac for now. \
+This repositary is my dotflies(still in progress) for my windows and mac via [stow]. \
-I use the [gitbare] method to sync my dotfiles.

 ## Neovim